Mortyick/repo/README.md

 if you feel the need to archive some DEBs, go ahead, because you never know when this repo might get drone striked :)

+# Note for Laetus Themes
+There are only 812h/896h 3x themes (designed for notched devices), use the height spoofer option if necessary.

 # stuff that (probably) doesn't work (properly):

 wiivamp: lags a lot on ios 16, at least on my device, needs more testing